zyhzsh/S7-Doc/docs/Individual/Research/1 - Lotus blossom - 1.md

 idea - 7: Ownership Awareness
 The bike-sharing platform will use gamification, personalization, peer-to-peer accountability, public recognition, community involvement, feedback, and education to encourage a sense of ownership and responsibility among users.
 Users can participate in community events, share their bike usage stories, and receive rewards for proper bike usage and maintenance.

+- Example story:

+  1.Meet Lily, a college student who wants to rent a bike to get around campus.
+Lily heard about the new bike-sharing platform in town and decided to give it a try.
+She registered on the platform and created her profile, indicating her preferences for a bike with a basket and a comfortable seat.

+  2.Lily browsed through the available bikes and selected a blue bike with white stripes that had a unique ID number.
+The bike had a history of being owned by a previous user who added a fun memory of their bike ride to the beach.
+Lily was excited to create her own memories with this bike.

+  3.She picked up the bike from a designated location using a code provided by the platform and rode it to her class.
+During her ride, she received notifications on bike maintenance tips and educational tidbits about bike safety.

+  4.After using the bike for a few days, Lily returned it to the designated location and confirmed its return status through the platform.
+She received points for proper bike usage and maintenance, which she could redeem for rewards like free bike rentals or a discount on a new bike.

+  5.Lily felt proud of her proper bike usage and maintenance and shared her story on the bike-sharing platform's community page.
+She received public recognition for her contribution to the platform's mission to encourage a sense of ownership and responsibility among users.

+  6.The bike-sharing platform's approach to ownership awareness through gamification, personalization, peer-to-peer accountability, public recognition, community involvement, feedback, and education made Lily's bike rental experience fun, educational, and rewarding.

 ### Summary

 The process for using the bike-sharing application begins with individuals who own bikes that they are not using, leaving them at designated locations.
 Bike suppliers can also contribute their own bikes to be rented out.
 Each bike is given a unique ID that allows for personalization and attachment to the bike's history.
 Users can browse the available bikes on the app and select one that suits their needs.